High Risk Trial

 • Pre-existing prosthetic heart valve in any position, prosthetic ring, or severe (greater than 3+) mitral insufficiency

-The baseline characteristics of the patients in the TAVI and sAVR groups were generally well balanced.1*
+The baseline characteristics of the patients in the TAVI and sAVR groups were generally well balanced1*

 TAVI (n=348)